-Chicken Patties recalled over hard plastic pieces
+Chicken patties recalled over hard plastic pieces

-The U.S. Department of Agriculture’s Food Safety and Inspection Service (FSIS) says the recall involves chicken patties that were shipped to Costco distribution centers in Arizona, California, Colorado, Utah, and Washington to be sent to Costco stores.
+The U.S. Department of Agriculture’s Food Safety and Inspection Service (FSIS) says the recall involves Foster Farms chicken patties that were shipped to Costco distribution centers in Arizona, California, Colorado, Utah and Washington to be sent to Costco stores.

 The recall started after Foster Farms got complaints reporting hard clear plastic embedded in the product.
 So far, there have been no confirmed reports of injury associated with the recall.
 However, the FSIS believes the hard plastic pieces could be sharp and possibly cause an injury.